jonaslacandola0617/the-wild-oasis/README.md

   <img src="./public/logo-dark.png" alt="logo" width="90" height="auto">

   <h1>The Wild Oasis</h1>
+  <p>The Wild Oasis is a modern full-stack web application for managing cabin rentals — built with React and Supabase.
+It offers a sleek dashboard interface to manage bookings, guests, and cabins efficiently, making it ideal for hosts and property managers who want a simple and intuitive experience.  </p>
 </div>
-**The Wild Oasis** is a modern full-stack web application for managing cabin rentals — built with React and Supabase.
-It offers a sleek dashboard interface to manage bookings, guests, and cabins efficiently, making it ideal for hosts and property managers who want a simple and intuitive experience.

 ## 🚀 Features